 SEGUJULAPEM INDIANS.
 In the middle eighteenth century the Segujulapem Indians, who apparently spoke a Coahuiltecan language, had settlements on the north bank of the Rio Grande in what is now Cameron and Hidalgo counties.
 The name is said to mean "those who live in the huisaches" (shrubs).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "SEGUJULAPEM INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bms17.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "SEGUJULAPEM INDIANS," accessed December 12, 2019, http://www.tshaonline.org/handbook/online/articles/bms17.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.